 At the next bridge we turned right and cycled along back streets parallel to the river.
 The main road was getting busier so the detour was welcome and more interesting.
 We passed a lot of residential areas, mixed with fields and pine forests.
 As we descended the Tama River started to widen with the river bed expanding and becoming more and more of a river rather than a mountain stream.

+Passing Ome we noticed fisherman on the Tama riverbank below and saw families with their children and friends.
+They had put up tents on the dry parts of the riverbed to have a picnic and barbeque.
+Children played in the water, some even swam in the calmer parts of the river.
 We would have loved to join them, the heat was getting more oppressive as the day moved on, but we also were conscious of the time.
 We were supposed to meet friends at 18:00 in Chofu and were still many kilometers away from getting there.

 After Ome the path became better marked and we kept on cycling on along the special river side cycling path and only briefly stopped to get an ice cream from one of the convenience stores or drinks from the vending machines.